Install and configure the Entrust nShield HSM

 Create the OCS

 OCS are smart cards that are presented to the physical smart card reader of the HSM.
-For more information on OCS use, properties, and k-of-N values, see Operator Card Sets (OCS).
+For more information on OCS use, properties, and k-of-N values, see the nShield documentation.

 Otherwise, create an OCS card set following your organization’s security policy, with k=1.